AnnieFiB/webportfolio/_posts/2025-11-23-api-kafka-sparks-pgadmin-powerbi-stock-market.md

 ## **7\.
 PostgreSQL — A Clean, Durable Time-Series Database**

-Once transformed, data moves into PostgreSQL:
-a robust, SQL-friendly analytics store.

-It becomes your **permanent record** of market behaviour.
+Once transformed, data is moved into PostgreSQL: a robust, SQL-friendly analytics store.
+It becomes the **permanent record** of market behaviour.

 Example query: